 The name Bardi derives from the Italian Count Giovanni Bardi who was associated with new ideas and approaches to the performance of music in the sixteenth century.
-Just a year later the Orchestra had expanded in size to form a full symphony orchestra performing in St James the Greater Church, and just four years later saw an orchestra of 132 players performing Mahler’s Symphony No.6 in De Montfort Hall, Leicester.
-The 30th Anniversary Season opened with a first for Leicester when all three of the city’s leading choirs came together to join the Orchestra and sing in a performance of Elgar’s ‘The Dream of Gerontius’.
+Within just a year the Orchestra had expanded in size to form a full symphony orchestra performing in St James the Greater Church, and just four years later saw an orchestra of 132 players performing Mahler’s Symphony No 6 in De Montfort Hall, Leicester.

+Music Director of the Bardi Symphony Orchestra is Danish-born Claus Efland.
+Now in his twelfth season with the Orchestra he has continued to develop the Orchestra achieving levels of performance rare in an ensemble of this kind.
 The players in the Orchestra come from an intriguing range of backgrounds.
 Having studied music to the highest levels many have chosen to pursue careers outside music but relish the opportunity to come together and play at a professional level.
-Their commitment and achievement have drawn soloists of the highest calibre to perform with them including Katya Apekisheva, Nikolai Demidenko, Tasmin Little, Samantha Ward, Natalie Clein, Raphael Wallfisch, Chlöe Hanslip, Craig Ogden and Tamsin Waley-Cohen.
-As well as a range of instrumentalist soloists, the Orchestra has worked with a number of choruses over the 30 years of its history including, Leicestershire Chorale, Leicester Philharmonic Choir, The Leicester Bach Choir and London Philharmonic Choir.
+Their commitment and achievement have drawn soloists of the highest calibre to perform with them.
+The Orchestra has welcomed Isata Kanneh- Mason, Katya Apekisheva, Tasmin Little, Samantha Ward, Natalie Clein, Raphael Wallfisch, Chlöe Hanslip, Craig Ogden, Tamsin Waley-Cohen, Guy Johnston, Tom Poster and Nikolai Demidenko.

 In addition to a range of instrumentalist soloists, the Orchestra has worked with a number of choruses over the 31 years of its history including Leicester Philharmonic Choir, Leicester Bach Choir, London Philharmonic Choir and Leicestershire Chorale.